Functional Materials Group

 V. Werner, J. Schoiber, G. J. Redhammer, T. Berger and S. Pokrant, Improved photoelectrochemical performance of Nb-substituted LaTi(O,N)3.
 Appl.
 Phys.
 Lett.
 119, 153903 (2021). https://doi.org/10.1063/5.0061348

-Poster presentation by Valérie Werner at the Gordon Research Conference in Italy
+Oral presentation by Valérie Werner at the 11th International Symposium on Nitrides in France

 We are pleased that the following students are currently writing their bachelor thesis with us: